meznaric/react-native-color-picker/README.md

 Simple composable React native color picker.

-This is work in progress.
+This is work in progress and not really usable yet :)